Alan McGee: FilmsUpside Down, a film about Creation Records, premiered at the BFI in London on 23 and 24 October 2010. It was scheduled for worldwide release in May 2011.

-In February 2012, McGee announced in the Huffington Post that he had started a new film company with writer/director Dean Cavanagh, who still works with Irvine Welsh, called Escalier 39.
+In February 2012, McGee announced in the Huffington Post that he had started a new film company with writer and director Dean Cavanagh, who still works with Irvine Welsh, called Escalier 39.
 The film Kubricks was scheduled to be shot in 2012 on the grounds of McGee's house in Wales.
 In the film McGee plays himself.
 He appears in Svengali, which premiered at the Edinburgh International Film Festival in June 2013.
 According to The Hollywood Reporter, McGee "enjoys a surprising amount of screen-time and, in what is perhaps a deliberate in-joke, is never seen without his Trilby hat".

-McGee features extensively in the documentary film Teenage Superstars, which focuses on the Glasgow independent music scene during the early years of Creation Records.Creation Stories is a forthcoming 2021 biographical film about McGee and Creation, directed by Nick Moran.
+McGee features extensively in the documentary film Teenage Superstars, which focuses on the Glasgow independent music scene during the early years of Creation Records.Creation Stories is a 2021 biographical film about McGee and Creation, directed by Nick Moran.
 The film was adapted from McGee's autobiography by Welsh and Cavanagh.

 Personal life

 McGee's mid-1990s drug intake was such that he eventually suffered a breakdown.
-He has said he has no idea how many drugs he was taking at this point, but that he can't remember anything of the year 1993 other than the signing of Oasis.
+He has said he has no idea of the amounts of drugs he was using at this point, but that he cannot remember anything of the year 1993 other than the signing of Oasis.
 He added that Oasis were 'cool' about his cleaning up, but that his sober state made his relationship with Primal Scream difficult.

 McGee has been married twice.
 His first marriage was unsuccessful but produced a son named Daniel.
 Due to McGee's former long-term drug habit, he had been estranged from his first wife and had not seen his son since he was a baby.
 Dan was adopted by his ex-wife's new husband in 1994 and his name was changed to Daniel Devine.
 In 2005, McGee told The Independent that his son, whom he had not seen since he was a baby, had contacted him and they had reunited, though they were later reported to be estranged again.
-McGee has since appeared as a guest on Devine's radio show.

 Since 1998, McGee has been married to Kate Holmes, of the band Client and formerly of Frazier Chorus and Technique, who now runs the fashion label Client London.
 They have been together since 1994, and have one child.

-McGee is a keen supporter of Rangers.
+McGee is a supporter of Rangers.